-Andrew is an associate at Roper Greyell, practicing in all areas of workplace law with a focus on labour relations, wrongful dismissals, and health and safety matters.
+Andrew is an associate at Roper Greyell, practicing in all areas of workplace law with a focus on labour relations, wrongful dismissals, and privacy law.

 Andrew has experience running a general civil litigation practice in multiple practice areas, including personal injury, insurance law, and family law.
 He has represented clients before the Provincial and Supreme Court of British Columbia.
 Prior to becoming a lawyer, Andrew worked as a labour relations officer where he advised union members and resolved workplace grievances.